camiloVelandia/xaTripps/README.md

 # trips_app

-Esta es una aplicacion desarrollada en flutter y dart.
+this is my first app developed in flutter and dart.

 ## Getting Started